NimunB/Ray-Tracer/README.md

 # CS488 Final Project by Nimun Bajwa

-Enhanced ray tracer in C++ that successfully simulates paths of light to create realistic rendering of 3D Lua scenes Provided support for complex primitives, texture mapping, light reflection and refraction, transparent surfaces, and shadows
+Enhanced ray tracer built in C++ that successfully simulates paths of light to create realistic rendering of 3D Lua scenes Provided support for complex primitives, texture mapping, reflection and refraction, transparent surfaces, and shadows

 ### How to run: